Digendra Kumar: Operation Pawan

 Operation Pawan was the code name assigned to operations by the Indian Peace Keeping Force to take control of Jaffna from the LTTE in late 1987.
 Kumar and his group were assigned to patrol dominant areas in Tamil.
 Five Tamil militants fired and killed five soldiers from Kumar's squad.
 In return, Kumar and the remaining soldiers of his squad followed the militants into the house of an MLA.
 However, the MLA opposed the action, and in the ensuing firefight the MLA, along with the five Tamil militants, was killed.
 This caused some controversy, and Kumar was penalised and remanded.

-Meanwhile, 36 soldiers of the 10th Parachute Regiment were captured and held by the LTTE.
+Meanwhile, 36 soldiers of the 10th Parachute Regiment were surrounded by all sides expect a canal held by the LTTE.
 Lt.
 Gen. A.S.
 Kalkat assigned the task of freeing them to Kumar.
 Kumar took with him 50 kg ammunition and some biscuits and sailed up the river.
 Kumar saved the soldiers (who had been held in the forest for 72 hours), destroyed an important ammunition depot, and killed 39 militants.